pubky/pkarr/README.md

 1. 15 years of proven track record facilitating trackerless torrent for people around the world.
 2. Biggest DHT in existence with estimated 10 million nodes.
 3. It is fairly generous with its retaining of mutable data, reducing the need to frequently refresh records, thus reducing traffic.
-4. It has implementation in most languagues, well understood (by many smart people, that may be willing to guide us), and stable enough to make a minimal implementation from scratch if we need to.
+4. It has implementation in most languages, well understood (by many smart people, that may be willing to guide us), and stable enough to make a minimal implementation from scratch if we need to.

 ## Expectations